osefatul/fullstack-twitter/README.md

 - To Enable google API authentication. go to
   [Google Cloud Platform -> APIs & Services -> Credentials](https://console.cloud.google.com/apis/credentials?project=twitter-d0844) and then add "http://localhost:3000/api/auth/callback/google" to the web Application as the Authorized redirect URLs, and "http://localhost:3000" as the authorized javascript URL.

+### Recoil

+We have used Recoil for state management instead of redux in this project.

+- create a folder called "atom".
+As in the redux we use slices however in this case we use atom

+- recoil's atom is much closer to using useState, wherase we can't use useState as a global state, but recoil yes we can.